Polish Bankruptcy RP Diagnostic

 Sparse Random Projection Analysis

-This project applies the same sparse random projection methodology used in credit risk diagnostics, adapted for the bankruptcy prediction domain.
-The approach quantifies feature redundancy without requiring explicit feature selection.
+Same methodology as the credit risk diagnostic, adapted for bankruptcy prediction.
+Quantifies feature redundancy without requiring explicit feature selection.

 Train a balanced logistic regression classifier on all 64 financial ratio features using the Polish Companies Bankruptcy dataset (5-year prediction horizon, binary bankrupt/non-bankrupt classification).